ratulb/mojo_programming/docs/search_sorted_rotated_arr.md

 ### Function to search for a target in a rotated sorted array
 ### This implentation makes use of mojo generics.
-This would work for any type that conforms to `ComparableCollectionElement`.
+This would work for any type that conforms to [ComparableCollectionElement](https://docs.modular.com/mojo/stdlib/builtin/value/ComparableCollectionElement)

 ```python